labs13-clone/back-end/README.md

 ]
 ```

-# Validating a Challenge Submission (to validate they have the correct answer)
+# Validating a Challenge Submission Has A Correct Answer

-## PUT /api/validation/:id
+## PUT /api/validation
 * Validate a user has the correct answer and update the database entry accordingly
-* similar too /api/submissions PUT tests code
+* Similar to /api/submissions PUT tests code
 * Uses the ID of the applicable user_submission entry
 * Users should only be able to request validation on submissions they created
 * Users should only be able to request validation of solutions which have not already been verified as correct

---- Sent submission id as route parameter
+### --- Sent

+#### Request Body:
 ```
 {
+  id: STRING - Required - ID of the applicable user_submission
+  solution: STRING - Required
 }
 ```

---- Received
+### --- Received, 201

+#### Returns an updated submission:
 ```
 {
   id
   challenge_id
   attempts
   completed
   solution
 }
 ```

 # Data Model

-## The following represesents the tables in the database.
+## The following represents each table in the database:

-#  users
+##  users

 ---

 ```
 {
   id: UUID
-  created_at: DATE - Optional - Defaults to current time
+  created_at: DATETIME - Optional - Defaults to current time
   sub_id: STRING - Required - Unique - Auth0 sub id
 }
 ```

-# categories
+## categories

 ---

 ```
 {
   id: UUID
-  created_at: DATE - Optional - Defaults to current time
+  created_at: DATETIME - Optional - Defaults to current time
   name: STRING - Required - Unique
 }
 ```

-# challenges
+## challenges
 ---
 ```
 {
   id: UUID
-  created_at: DATE - Optional - Defaults to current time
+  created_at: DATETIME - Optional - Defaults to current time
   created_by: UUID - Required - Foreign key in USERS table
   title: STRING - Required - Unique
   description: STRING - Required